-Located close to the Campo Dei Fiori, and a five minute walk to the Piazza Navona, this historic hotel is housed in the building of an ancient hostel built on the remains of the walls of the Theatre of Pompeius, in Piazza del Paradiso.
+Located close to the Campo Dei Fiori, and a five-minute walk to the Piazza Navona, this historic hotel in Rome is housed in the building of an ancient hostel built on the remains of the walls of the Theatre of Pompeius, in Piazza del Paradiso.
 The theatre was built in 55BCE and was used until the 6th century CE.
-Today, the radial walls of the theatre are still visible from within the Hotel Lunetta through protective glass panels.
-These walls where made in ‘opus reticulatum,’ an ancient Roman building technique which creates a regular diagonal lattice aesthetic.
-This technique spread throughout Italy from the first century BCE. and is visible also in the near Theatre of Marcellus (17BCE).
+Today, the radial walls of the theatre are still visible through protective glass panels in the gorgeous spa.
+These walls were made in opus reticulatum, an ancient Roman building technique which creates a regular diagonal lattice aesthetic.
+This technique spread throughout Italy from the first century BCE and is also visible in the nearby Theatre of Marcellus from 17BCE.

 Aleph Hotel is bursting with vibrant colours and Italian design, particularly with the colour red.
 It differs to the many grand historical hotels seen in Rome, and is an experience all in itself.
 The theme running throughout the hotel is Dante’s Divine Comedy, or Heaven and Hell, designed by American interior architect Adam Tihany.
-The rooms feature wholly Italian design dating from the 30s and 40s, and the walls are decorated with large black-and-white prints of work produced by New York street photographer Bram Tihany, portraying daily life in Rome.
+The rooms feature wholly Italian design dating from the ’30s and ’40s, and the walls are decorated with large black-and-white prints of work produced by New York street photographer Bram Tihany, portraying daily life in Rome.

-The recent Italian trend in hotels created by fashion designers came in May 2006 with the opening of Salvatore Ferragamo’s Portrait Suites.
+The Italian trend of hotels created by fashion designers came in May 2006 with the opening of Salvatore Ferragamo’s Portrait Suites.
 Housed in a 19th-century townhouse, its interior was designed by Michele Bonan.
 Black-and-white photos and memorabilia from Ferragamo’s archives decorate the rooms and hallways, and the elevator is uniquely lined with boar-skin leather.
-The hotel’s rooftop lounge offers breathtaking views of the Spanish Steps and the Trinità dei Monti.
+The rooftop lounge offers breathtaking views of the Spanish Steps and the Trinità dei Monti.